davidsword/ssp/README.md

 -   Schema.org tags
 -   OpenGraph Tags
 -   Twitter Cards
+-   Analytics
 -   Proper favicons for all devices
 -   `.webmanifest` & other graphical progressive web-app data

 **JAVASCRIPT**

--   ES6 converted to ES5 with Babel
+-   Used ES6, converted to ES5 with Babel
 -   Componentized `.js` files, npm import, compiled with Webpack
     -   Handler for Email form
 	-   Vanilla "waypoints" for scroll instruction icon